-The trustees are authorized to withdraw principal from a beneficiary's respective trust as the trustees in their sole discretion deem necessary for the "comfortable support, maintenance and education," the "reasonable funeral expenses," and the "reasonable expenses of the last illness" of the beneficiary.
-However, in each calendar year, the trustees may not withdraw more than 5 percent of the aggregate value of the trust corpus to make such payments for the respective beneficiary of that trust.
-Further, no trustee for whom a withdrawal is being made may participate in the decision to make the withdrawal.
-If the value of the principal of a trust is less than \$5,000, the trust may be terminated and distributed to the current income beneficiary and the rights of the remainder beneficiaries will be extinguished.
+The trustees are authorized to withdraw any amount of principal from a trust held for a beneficiary as the trustees in their sole discretion deem necessary for the "comfortable support, maintenance and education," the "reasonable funeral expenses," and the "reasonable expenses of the last illness" of the respective beneficiary.
+In addition, the trustees may withdraw from a trust held for a beneficiary sums the trustees deem "expedient" for purchasing annuities or life insurance for the respective beneficiary.
+However, in each calendar year, the trustees may not withdraw more than 5 percent of the aggregate value of the corpus of a trust to make such payments for the respective beneficiary of that trust.